MOC-Labs-Review/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/2-Build apps with Microsoft Graph/02-Optimize network traffic with Microsoft Graph/01-Exercise-Understand throttling in Microsoft Graph.md

 18. Add the following code to issue many requests to Microsoft Graph.
 This code will create a collection of tasks to request a specific Microsoft Graph endpoint.
 When a task succeeds, it will write a dot to the console while failed request will write an `X` to the console.
 The most recent failed request's status code and headers are saved.

-19. All tasks are then executed in parallel.
+19. Add the following code to the end of the `Main` method, just after the code added in the last step.
+All tasks are then executed in parallel.
 At the conclusion of all requests, the results are written to the console:

 ```csharp
 var totalRequests = 100;